medob6/cube3D/README.md

 ## 🌟 Overview

 **Cub3D** is a fully optimized 3D raycasting game engine developed as part of the **42 / 1337 School** curriculum.
-What began as a challenge to replicate *Wolfenstein 3D* evolved into a sophisticated, modular engine featuring mouse-controlled views, dynamic menus, portals, and in-engine video playback.
+What began as a challenge to creat a game similar to *Wolfenstein 3D* evolved into a sophisticated, modular engine featuring mouse-controlled views, dynamic menus, portals, and in-engine video playback.

 ### Vision